null

 Kill the ants already inside your home.
 When it comes to getting rid of an existing ant infestation, there are several highly effective options.
 Remember to always read and follow the label directions.

 Kill ants in the lawn before they come inside.
-Treat your lawn, landscape, and perimeter with Ortho® BugClear™ Lawn Insect Killer to kill ants and many other insects before they have a chance to get into your house.
-The granules kill by contact and create a 3-month bug barrier.
+Treat your lawn, landscape, and perimeter with Ortho® BugClear™ Lawn Insect Killer Ready-to-Spray to kill ants and many other insects before they have a chance to get into your house.

 Recommended Articles